awslabs/aws-service-catalog-products/governance-at-scale-account-factory/govcloud-account-onboard/v1/README.md

 ### PuppetAccountAccessRole
 *Type:* String
 *Default:* PuppetAccountAccessRole
-*Description:* The name of the IAM Role used for cross account assess for bootstrapping Puppet
+*Description:* The name of the IAM Role used for cross account assess for bootstrapping Service Catalog Puppet
 ### BootstrapperProjectName
 *Type:* String
 *Default:* servicecatalog-puppet-single-account-bootstrapper